 - 3. An official copy of transcripts from each university/college attended prior to enrollment must be sent directly to the Office of the Registrar. - 4.
 All first-time students are required to have ACT, SAT, or Accuplacer scores on file prior to enrollment for placement purposes.
-These scores must not be older than 2 years.
+These scores must not be older than 5 years.
 Students who have not previously taken a placement test will be given the Accuplacer assessment test.
 This test will be given by appointment.
-Contact Admissions to make an appointment. - 5.
+Contact Academic Success Center to schedule an appointment. - 5.
 A completed medical form is required for all students in residence halls and athletic programs.
 Students in these programs will be advised according to departmental policy and the appropriate forms will be provided.